piotrduszynski-besolve/ee-calculator/README.md

     - 10? chars of precision(is there a limitation for number?)
     - clear input
 ### Technical Requirements
-- coding exercise no more than 90 minutes, code like for the paying client - what compromises I would take I've spent some time before starting the coding on analyzes, in the meantime before starting coding exercise.
+- coding exercise no more than 90 minutes, code like for the paying client - what compromises I would take.

+    I've spent some time before starting the coding on analyzes, in the meantime before starting coding exercise.
 It was hard to find 2h of efficient time to do it.
 So I had a lot of thoughts before starting.
     Then did the coding.
 I decided to split time into 15 minutes sessions maximum.
 To keep on track of what progress I made and do I need to change a plan o execution.
 - Required: Test Coverage, Simplicity, Self-explanatory code